Master of Public Administration

 The MPA degree program is designed to help students satisfy a set of "universal required competencies" developed by the National Association of Schools of Public Affairs and Administration (NASPAA).
 These competencies drive the program's mission and they clearly support public service values.
 The required competencies are organized as five domains.

-Domain 1 - Leadership and Management: Students will demonstrate the ability to lead and manage in public governance;
+Domain 1 - Leadership and Management: Students possess the knowledge needed to perform effectively as managers and leaders in their organizations;

-Domain 3 - Critical Thinking and Decision-Making: Students will demonstrate the ability to analyze, synthesize, think critically, solve problems and make decisions;
+Domain 3 - Critical Thinking and Decision-Making: Students are consumers of research data and use that data to make managerial decisions;

-Domain 4 - Public Service Advocacy: Students will demonstrate the ability to articulate and apply a public service perspective; and,
+Domain 4 - Public Service Advocacy: Students understand and appreciate the value of public service; and,

 Course-Specific Student Learning Outcomes